pajaro1966/GreekWordFormation/README.md

 ## Video presentation

-1. This Youtube [video](https://youtu.be/Akyy7MvAdGc) offers a glimpse of the project in two minutes.
+1. This [Youtube video](https://youtu.be/Akyy7MvAdGc) offers a glimpse of the project in two minutes.
-2. This presentation is included in the [DARIAH-DAY Spain](https://www.youtube.com/watch?v=ua5DDvd5MUI).
+2. The presentation is included in the [DARIAH-DAY Spain](https://youtu.be/ua5DDvd5MUI?t=5415).

 ---